The MP_tools

 Licence

-MP_tools are free software: feel free to use it, redistribute it and/or modify it under the terms of the GNU General Public License.
+under the terms of the GNU General Public License.
 The accompanying documentation including the contents of this site, is subject to the GNU Free Documentation License.
-The mptools.fr site is subject to copyright: its contents cannot be reproduced (entire or part) without written permission of the author.
+The mptools.fr

 Acknowledgements

-The MP_tools software makes use of the work of others.
-For detailed licence info see the /contrib directory in the distribution.
+software makes use of the work of others.
+For detailed licence info see the /contrib

 In particular the implementation of non-uniform FFT by A.H.
 Barnett (Flatiron Institute, NYC, US) has to be mentioned, as it did provide the keystone of the tremendous speed gain in calculations of the scattering functions S(Q) and S(Q,ω).

-Last but not least, the most substantial part of external motivation and help with beta-testing of MP_tools is due to my colleagues from the Department of Dielectrics, Institute of Physics, ASCR, Prague.
+Last but not least, the most substantial part of external motivation and help with beta-testing of MP_tools

 Author

-The MP_tools package is conceived, developed and maintained by Jiri Kulda, instrument group leader emeritus at the Institut Laue-Langevin, Grenoble, France.
+package is conceived, developed and maintained by Jiri Kulda, instrument group leader emeritus at the Institut Laue-Langevin, Grenoble, France.

-If you find this library useful, or it helps you in creating software or publications, please let me know and acknowledge MP_tools by citing its repository and the corresponding journal papers (to come).
+If you find this library useful, or it helps you in creating software or publications,

 Contact

-For any communication concerning MP_tools kindly use, please, the dedicated email address.
-In particular, be encouraged to help improving MP_tools by contributing questions, comments, suggestions as well as bug reports.
-Although the MP_tools code is freely downloadable from its Github depository, it is a good idea for the prospective users to get in contact with me in order to receive information on important bug fixes and new releases in the future.
+code is freely downloadable from its Github depository, it is a good idea for the prospective users to get in contact with me in order to receive information on important bug fixes and new releases in the future.